United Soccer League (1984–85): Debut season (1984)

 By the time the dust settled, Detroit elected not to field a team due to the new league not being sanctioned by the USSF.
 This left the USL with three direct transfers from the ASL (the Jacksonville Tea Men, Dallas Americans and Rochester Flash), two teams with new or modified ownership and new names but many of the same staff and players as their recently folded ASL predecessors (the Charlotte Gold and Oklahoma City Stampede), and four new teams (the Buffalo Storm, Fort Lauderdale Sun, Houston Dynamos, and New York Nationals).
 The clubs were organized into three regional divisions: Northern (Buffalo, Rochester, New York), Southern (Charlotte, Jacksonville, Fort Lauderdale) and Southwest (Oklahoma City, Dallas, Houston).
-In keeping with the league's commitment to modest budgets, a salary cap was put in place, and the schedule had teams playing an imbalanced 24-game slate with 12 games against the other two members of their regional divisions (allowing the road team to travel by bus) and 12 games against the six teams in the other two divisions.
-They also arranged the schedule to have teams play all of the road matches against the members of another division in one trip so that there were only two stretches just short of a week each during a season that any club might need to travel by plane and stay in hotels between games.
+In keeping with the league's commitment to modest budgets, a salary cap was put in place, and the schedule minimized travel expenses by having teams play half of their 24 games within their regional divisions.
+Because of this imbalanced schedule, teams would only have to travel once each to the six cities in the more distant divisions, and they were scheduled to go to all three towns in another division on the same trip, cutting down the need for air travel and overnight hotel stays to just two roughly week-long swings for each team.